jundalisay/superbnetlify/content/en/superphysics/principles/chapter-04.md

 ---
 heading: "Chapter 4"
-title: "Karma and the Loop of Cause and Effect"
+title: "Karma, Samskara, and the Loop of Cause and Effect"
 date: 2020-04-12
 weight: 10
 image: /photos/meta/buddhism.jpg
+description: The Sanskrit word karma implies a complete loop from cause and effect
-description: "Moral Consequentialism is the effect of actions that are made obscure by fleeting human memory because of the passage of time"
+# description: "Moral Consequentialism is the effect of actions that are made obscure by fleeting human memory because of the passage of time"
 author: Juan
 icon: /icons/sp.png
 ---